ZakYeo/National-Trust-App-Redesign/README.md

 # National Trust Redesign App
 A complete redesign prototype for the currently existing National Trust.
 This app was written in React Native using expo-go and uses data from the National Trust to pull location and event data and display it in the app.
+This was a piece of coursework for a final year unit at my University.

 The redesigned app uses a simplified design to reduce clutter and improve usability.
 The app uses bottom-tab navigation with two options: Map view and list view.
 The map view displays a map with marked National Trust locations that are clickable.
 The list view gives a scrollable list of locations that can be clicked for more details.
 Both screens have the ability to search & filter using the buttons in the top-right.